Namrata2615/Exploratory-Data-Analysis-/README.md

 # Exploratory-Data-Analysis-
 Exploratory Data Analysis on a dataset :

-1. Identify the features
+1. Identifying the features
-2. Find outliers
+2. Finding outliers using Z-score
-3. Remove Null Values
+3. Calculating null values and imputing values in place of null values
-4. Check if all the features are required or not
+4. Checking if all the features are required or not
-5. Use different plots to analyze the features
+5. Plotting different type of graphs to analyze the features